Rupee Sheds 05 Paisa Against Dollar - UrduPoint

 Rupee Sheds 05 Paisa Against Dollar

-The price of Euro increased by 49 paisa to close at Rs 300.
+The price of Euro decreased by 11 paisa to close at Rs 302.

-The Japanese yen remained unchanged and closed at Rs1.81, whereas an increase of 94 paisa was witnessed in the exchange rate of the British Pound, which traded at Rs361.33 as compared to the last day's closing of Rs 360.39.
+The Japanese yen remained unchanged and closed at Rs1.82, whereas an increase of 20 paisa was witnessed in the exchange rate of the British Pound, which traded at Rs360.50 as compared to the last day's closing of Rs 360.30.

-The exchange rate of the Emirates Dirham and the Saudi Riyal increased by 02 paisa and 01 paisa to close at Rs 75.63 and Rs 73.96 respectively.
+The exchange rate of the Emirates Dirham increased by 02 paisa to close at Rs 75.64 and the Saudi Riyal remained stagnant and closed at 73.96.

 Recent Stories